 - Promote products that can be bought again or give site-wide recommendations based on customer’s history purchase and the product’s lifecycle.

-For example, your customer has bought a box of hand-made fruit juice which should be used in a week, it’s wise to send them a newsletter to inform that you’re now rolling a new flavour juice box a week later.
+For example, your customer has bought a box of hand-made fruit juice which should be used in a week, it’s wise to send them a newsletter to inform that you’re now rolling a new flavor juice box a week later.

 - Introduce new arrivals or new collections so that your customers keep abreast of what at your store might interests them.